Felipe Miñambres

 Felipe Miñambres Fernández (born 29 April 1965) is a Spanish former professional footballer who played as an attacking midfielder.
-He is the president of Primera Federación club Tenerife.
+He is the president of Segunda División club Tenerife.

 He spent 12 seasons in La Liga, with Sporting de Gijón (two years) and Tenerife (ten), amassing totals of 348 games and 42 goals.
 He represented Spain at the 1994 World Cup.

 Miñambres worked with several clubs as a manager since 1999, being in charge of Tenerife, Salamanca, Rayo Vallecano and Levante in the Segunda División.

 Club career

 A product of Sporting de Gijón's famed youth system, Mareo, Miñambres was born in Astorga, Province of León, and made his debut with the first team during 1987–88, being an undisputed starter the following season when he scored a career-best nine goals in La Liga.

 For the 1989–90 campaign, Miñambres signed with CD Tenerife, going on to be active part of the club's top-flight consolidation and subsequent UEFA Cup participations.
 As the Canary Islands side were relegated in 1999, he retired from football at the age of 34 and went into management.